So, I’m guessing you’ve either just taken the plunge and hit that “confirm” button on a group tour (if so, YAY), or you’re seriously considering it.

 Hands up if you hate speaking to friendly people and would prefer to just hide away in your room?
 No, didn’t think so.
-If you’re open minded and genuinely interested in people and their stories, there’s no way you can’t have a great time on one of our group tours.
+If you’re open-minded and genuinely interested in people and their stories, there’s no way you can’t have a great time on one of our group trips.

 We know it’s so hard to develop friendships when everyone is busy.
-But when you come on a group tour with us, we remove all those pesky everyday obstacles – there’s no northern line commute or bills for you to sort out!
+But when you come on a group adventure with us, we remove all those pesky everyday obstacles – there’s no Northern Line commute or bills for you to sort out.
 Instead, you’ll fill your time doing epic things with epic people.
 These kind of experiences bring together people quickly but naturally, and create meaningful, long-lasting friendships.
 Read some of our reviews, and you’ll see what we mean.

 You took a look at our website, right?
 You loved the look of an awesome adventure, of the far-flung destinations we take you to and the unforgettable experiences we offer along the way.
 Well, think of Flash Pack like a can of beans (bear with us) …we are what it says on the tin.

 Plus, what’s not to love about being taken care of and only having to worry about what to wear that day?
 This may be a luxury you haven’t experienced in years so take our advice and seize the opportunity with both hands.

 Read more: Solo travel fuels this major happiness habit

 And if there are a few elements of the group tour that you don’t like?
 No worries.
 We’re not here to make you do anything you don’t want to do.
 Just don’t do that bit, and take part in the things you’re really interested in.
 Your adventure is whatever you make it.